 Funding agencies and research institutions are partners who share responsibility for the research process.
 Federal agencies have ultimate oversight authority for federally funded research, but research institutions bear primary responsibility for prevention and detection of research misconduct, and for the inquiry, investigation, and adjudication of research misconduct alleged to have occurred in association with their own institution.
 CMU has a formal process for handling allegations of research misconduct (to be posted here soon).

-This article Uncovering misconduct, provides some insight to the issues related to reporting misconduct.
+This article Uncovering misconduct [PDF], provides some insight to the issues related to reporting misconduct.